 4. Embrace ALL of Your Feelings

-For lack of a better word, it sucks to hear your spouse say they’ve cheated on you or to discover it otherwise.
+For lack of a better word, it sucks to hear your partner say they’ve cheated on you or to discover it otherwise.
 Allow yourself to be vulnerable.
 You don’t have to be a pillar of strength in this scenario.

 It’s quite ok to be sad and angry and disappointed and whatever other feelings flow through you.
-Everything you know of your marriage is changing.
+Everything you know of your marriage and/or relationship is changing.
 It can get better and you can move forward together, but it will never be the same.

 5. Avoid the Need to Numb the Pain with Alcohol or Drugs